 The remaining interventions are common sense – avoid cigarettes, have very little alcohol, improve sleep, and reduce stress and negative thinking patterns.

-Many people already know that tripping and falling are common in seniors and can have devastating effects.
+Many people know that tripping and falling are common in seniors and can have devastating effects.
 But, in reality, people of all ages fall or faint more often than is commonly believed.